 PRF is not for everyone.
 Some TMJ cases involve structural problems that only surgery can fix.
 Things like bony growths on the joint, severe arthritis that has worn down the joint surface, or joints that are completely locked in place.
 In those situations, no injection can replace the work of a skilled surgeon.

-But many patients are told they need surgery when they actually don’t.
+But many patients are told they need surgery when they actually do not.
 They never get offered conservative options like PRF first.
 That is a missed opportunity.

-Our approach is simple.
-We try the least invasive, lowest-risk option first.
+Dr. Henrich’s approach is simple.
+He tries the least invasive, lowest-risk option first.
 If PRF works for you, great.
 If not, surgery is still on the table later.
 You lose nothing by trying.

 Improve Your Jaw Health Today